paperless-ngx/paperless-ngx/docs/configuration.md

     Defaults to empty string, leaving the other settings unaffected.

+    !!! note

+        This value cannot contain a path (e.g. domain.com/path), even if you are installing paperless-ngx at a subpath.

 `PAPERLESS_CSRF_TRUSTED_ORIGINS=<comma-separated-list>`

 : A list of trusted origins for unsafe requests (e.g. POST).
 As of